 During the 1970's, as with much of the world, a movement to resist colonial rule began to grow in the U.S. occupied Virgin Islands.
 From 1971 to 1973, there was a small scale Mau Mau rebellion taking place on the islands.
 This activity was downplayed by the media, for fear it would damage the tourist industry that the island's survival depends on.

 The island was put under virtual martial law.
-Eventually, five men-- Ismail Ali, Warren Ballantine (Abdul Azeez), Meral (Malik) Smith, Raphael (Kwesi) Joseph, and Beaumont Gereau (Hanif/Haneef Shabazz Bey)-- were apprehended and then charged with the attack.
+Eventually, five men-- Ismail Ali, Warren Ballantine (Abdul Azeez), Meral Smith (Malik Bey), Raphael (Kwesi) Joseph, and Beaumont Gereau (Hanif/Haneef Shabazz Bey)-- were charged.
 All the men were known supporters of the Virgin Island independence movement.

-The five were charged after being subjected to vicious torture, in order to extract confessions.
+The five were subjected to vicious torture, in order to extract confessions.
 They were beaten, hung from their feet and necks from trees, subject to electric shocks with "cattle prods," had plastic bags tied over their heads, and had water forced up their noses by the "defenders of the law."
+The use of torture tactics was admitted to by an official in the movie, The Skyjacker's Tale.

 --- The court refused to excuse juror member Laura Torres, former wife of detective Jorge Torres, one of the arresting officers.